 See your vet!
 Blockages can occur in the intestinal tract and cause health problems or even death.

 Don’t feed your ferret watermelon!
 Ferrets are carnivores and can not digest anything other than meat.
-They should not be provided plants or any type of vegetable matter, such as corn, beans, carrots, or peas.
+They should not be provided plants or any vegetable matter, such as corn, beans, carrots, or peas.

 They can eat eggs (though they are not necessary for their diet), and their dietary needs are met by feeding them a balanced diet of meat and protein.